Last updated - 10 April 2023

 Planet42

 We have always loved the business model of Planet42.
 It operates in South Africa, and provides loans to help the under-banked community get access to vehicles.
 This allows them to earn an income, and Planet42 retains ownership of the vehicle until the loan is repaid.
 That being said, South Africa is a higher risk country to operate in, and the company has less equity capital than we would like to see.
-In the first half of 2022, which are the most recent resutls available, the company made a profit of €0.7m.
+In the first half of 2022, which are the most recent results available, the company made a profit of €0.7m.
 That's a great result for a small but growing business.
 To reflect this growth in profitability, we have increased our score by 4 to 56.

 Comment: Creditstar